mkoncek/javapackages-validator/README.md

 The configuration file is an XML file.
 It contains the main node `<config>`.
 This contains variable amount of nodes of type `<rule>`.
 For each validated package the validator selects applicable rules.
 Whether or not a rule is applicable depends on its `<match>` node.
-Each rule must have exactly one match.

-Additionally there is the option to make a rule **exclusive** by setting:
+A node may have one match in which case it is *concrete* or have no match at all in which case it is *abstract*. *Abstract* rules additionally can be named by assigning them a `<name>` node.
+Setting this property allows other rules to inherit validators from them.
+This is done by setting a `<parent>` node with the name of the named rule which should be inherited from.

+Only *concrete* rules are selected for matching the `.rpm` packages.
+*Concrete* rules may additionally be set as **exclusive** by setting:

 	<rule>
 	  <exclusive>true</exclusive>
 	</rule>

 If the list of applicable rules as read from top to the bottom contains an exclusive rule then the first exclusive rule is selected and only that single rule will be applied to the package.

 ### Match